segunoladapo/Cognizany-Capital-One-Bank-Training-Project/README.md

+Employee ID:857812
+Design Pattern Implemented in the Project: Template, Adapter (DTO) and Builder Design Architectural Design Pattern: MVC
+Notes: I was able to implement all required Rest APIs for Deposit, Autoloan, and CreditCard micro-services.
+I was only able to implement the Builder and adapter pattern in Auto Loan services.
+Also, Orchestrator service is yet to be completed to aggregate all services and return successful response.

 # Banking Case Study

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):